FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 Jake Biggs is an expert sports nutritionist in Sydney with proven experience in sports performance nutrition

-Whether you’re a seasoned marathoner, training for your first race, or simply enjoy running as part of your fitness routine, proper nutrition plays a pivotal role in your performance and recovery.
-As a runner, your body requires specific fuel to sustain energy during runs, repair muscle tissue post-workout, and maintain overall health.
-Without the right balance of macronutrients and micronutrients, you may be compromising your endurance, speed, and recovery.
+As a runner, your body requires specific fuel to sustain energy during runs, repair muscle tissue after training and maintain overall health.
+Without the right balance of macronutrients and micronutrients, you may be compromising your endurance, speed and recovery.

-This is where professional guidance comes in.
-As a sports nutritionist, Jake Biggs works with runners of all levels to optimise their diets and support their running goals.
-In this article, Jake dives into the essentials of fuelling your body properly to maximise your performance, reduce injury risks, and speed up recovery times.
-From pre-run snacks to post-run recovery, this comprehensive guide provides you with everything you need to fine-tune your running nutrition strategy.
+As a sports nutritionist, I work with runners of all levels to optimise their diets and support their running goals.
+In this article, I explain the essentials of fuelling your body to maximise performance, reduce injury risk and support faster recovery.

 Why Nutrition is Essential for Runners